 Gianna sees the subject of empowerment in music as subjective and continuously evolving for each individual over time, like a system of values that mature as we grow.
 At its core, she believes empowerment is pushing oneself beyond one's comforts, entering uncharted territories, innovation, or that glorious feeling when a craving is satisfied.

 "I think ensuring everyone has what they need is more important than everyone having equal access".

 Gianna argues that for her, what equal rights consist of is to ensure that everyone has what they need.
 However, she undoubtedly perceives that equality within the music world is a topic extremely complicated.
 "I think things are extremely fucked up, but just as messed as any other hierarchical system that was built by white men", it often she feels like artists are the last to find out about anything and/or participate in the decision-making process, leading to exploitation.
 She maintains that technologies that have become commonplace and created additional expectations on artists are major disruptors that have robbed artists of rights, let alone equal rights.
 Not in vain, the title of her new album refers to useless music industry data - followers you can buy, likes you can inflate, meaningless cartoon hearts you can tap - but Vanity Metrics is the opposite of inconsequential.
 Gianna trusts the good people in the industry and above all, the fans supporting artists.
 After all, she has hope that there are rewarding experiences and with more concerted organizing things can change for the better.

-Gianna Lauren believes in the importance of artists continuously checking in with themselves to ask why they do what they do, what their impact, what their intention is.
-For now, we know that her new work Vanity Metrics fulfills the purpose of telling a well-known story, but in new words.
+Gianna Lauren believes in the importance of artists continuously checking in with themselves to ask why they do what they do, what their impact, and what their intention is.
+For now, we know that her new work Vanity Metrics fulfils the purpose of telling a well-known story, but in new words.